Managers

 Key Takeaways

-• Our portfolio is made up of companies with resilient growth, durable earnings power, significant free cash flow and some combination of long-lived assets, pricing power, competitive advantage, balance sheet strength, proven management and attractive valuation.
+• However, our investment discipline is being rewarded.
+Our portfolio is made up of companies with resilient growth, durable earnings power, significant free cash flow and some combination of long-lived assets, pricing power, competitive advantage, balance sheet strength, proven management and attractive valuation.

-• We focus on businesses with long-term growth and low valuations instead of the high valuations and unprecedented concentration of the equity indices.
-This positions us to reward long-term shareholders who have resisted chasing the fads and fashions of the last decade.
+• Our focus on businesses with long-term growth and low valuations, instead of the high valuations and unprecedented concentration of the equity indices, positions us to reward long-term shareholders who have resisted chasing the fads and fashions of the last decade.

-Net Average Annual Total returns as of December 31, 2024, for Davis Large Cap Value SMA Composite with a 3% maximum wrap fee: 1 year, 13.49%; 3 years, 4.75%; 5 years, 8.36%; 10 years, 7.66%; 20 years, 5.66%; 30 years, 8.53%; 40 years, 10.55%; Inception, 10.73%.
+Net Average Annual Total returns as of June 30, 2025, for Davis Large Cap Value SMA Composite with a 3% maximum wrap fee: 1 year, 6.38%; 5 years, 12.25%; 10 years, 8.20%.
 The performance presented represents past performance and is not a guarantee of future results.
 Total return assumes reinvestment of dividends.
 Investment return and principal value will vary so that an investor may lose money.
 For current, quarterly returns, please ask your financial advisor to contact Davis Advisors.
 Current performance may be higher or lower.
 The investment strategies described herein are those of Davis Advisors.
 These materials are being provided for illustrative and informational purposes only.
 The information contained herein is obtained from multiple sources that are believed to be reliable.
 However, such information has not been verified, and may be different from the information included in documents and materials created by the sponsor firm in whose investment program a client participates.
 Some sponsor firms may require that these materials are preceded or accompanied by investment profiles or other documents or materials prepared by such sponsor firms, which will be provided upon a client’s request.
 For additional information, documents and/or materials, please speak to your Financial Advisor.
 Davis Advisors fee schedules are described in Part 2 of its Form ADV.
 The strategies herein may not be suitable or appropriate for all investors depending on their specific investment objectives and financial situation.
-Potential investors should consult with their financial professional before determining whether to invest in a strategy.
+Potential investors should consult with their financial professional before determining whether to invest in a strategy..

 Performance: